Information for Quartix Technologies plc investors

 Board composition and compliance

 The QCA Code requires that the boards of AIM companies have an appropriate balance between Executive and Non-Executive Directors of which at least two should be independent.
-Throughout the majority of 2023 we satisfied this requirement, although the board changes announced later in the year meant that in February 2024 a second independent Non-Executive Director was appointed to increase the number of Non-Executive Directors from one to two.
+For the majority of 2024 we satisfied this requirement.
+In February 2024 a second independent Non-Executive Director was appointed to increase the number of independent Non-Executive Directors from one to two.

 The Independent Non-Executive Directors bring wide and varied commercial experience to the Board and Committee deliberations.
 They are appointed for an initial three-year term, subject to election by shareholders at the first AGM after their appointment, after which their appointment may be extended subject to mutual agreement and shareholder approval.
 A Non-Executive Director is typically expected to serve two three-year terms but may be invited by the Board to serve for an additional period.
 Any term renewal is subject to Board review and AGM re-election.
 The Company remains committed to a Board which has a balanced representation of Executives and Non-Executives.